 Trip Tip: Make your Glacier Country getaway an overnight adventure with an authentic Montana lodging experience at the Double Arrow Resort in Seeley Lake, offering four-season recreation, cozy accommodations and incredibly warm hospitality.

 The west side of Flathead Lake is equally as scenic and charming as the east.
-If you’re coming from the south on U.S. Highway 93 or State Highway 200, stop in Moiese for wildlife watching at the National Bison Range.
+If you’re coming from the south on U.S. Highway 93 or State Highway 200, stop in Moiese for wildlife watching at the Bison Range.
 You may even get to experience bull elk bugling in the fall rut.
 Further north, in Charlo, visit Ninepipes Museum of Early Montana and Ninepipe National Wildlife Refuge with stunning wide-open panoramas of the Mission Mountains.
 Then, on to Flathead Lake where jaw-dropping views await.

 Fall Bonus: The Tamarack BrewFest take place in Lakeside, October 13.
 Enjoy live music, line dancing, canoe races, local vendors and evening bonfires, all taking place in this stunning fall Flathead Lake location.